 Peterborough Rules - Free Flight

-Three flights to a max which will be set on the day, 10 second attempt: this applies to all the above classes.
+Two models per entry are permitted.
+Three flights to a max that will be set on the day, 10 second attempt: this applies to all duration classes.

-Scoring: Flights timed to nearest full second, points lost per second deviation from target time.
-No disqualification for overflying.
-Smallest points loss wins.
-Flyoff in the event of a tie.
+Scoring: Flights timed to nearest completed second, one point lost per second deviation from target time.
+All rounds count.
+Smallest aggregate points loss wins.
+Flyoff in event of a tie.

 Up to 6 grams of rubber ( not 4grams )